aptos-labs/aptos-ansible/README.md

 poetry install
 ```

+If you choose not to use the version we've specified, note that you need Ansible >= 2.11 and Python >= 3.8.

 ## Setting up Ansible
 There are some manual steps you must do first:
 - Ensure can SSH into the machine as a user with sudo privileges.